 The programme is delivered at the Broomfield Hall Campus and includes approximately three days a week contact time to allow time for independent study and coaching placements.

-The programme will run with a minimum of 12 students.
-In 2019-20 we enrolled eight students on this programme.
+The programme will run with a minimum of eight students.
+In 2020-21 we enrolled 12 students on this programme.

 You will need: